 Recognizing the power of using Geofilters to increase foot traffic, Snapchat released a dashboard that calculates incremental visitors and visitation, plus demographics like age, gender, and region.

-So in the case of the Wendy’s Geofilter, the restaurant chain could break down their 42,000 visitors by their geographic location.
+So in the case of Wendy’s Geofilter, the restaurant chain could break down their 42,000 visitors by their geographic location.

 Along with using Geofilter ad data to understand traffic at multiple locations, Snapchat Geofilters are a great way to boost traffic at individual locations.